alphnology/open-schedule/README.md

 Distributed under the MIT License.
 See `LICENSE` for more information.

+## About This Project

+Open Schedule was born from a passion for community and technology.
+The idea was sparked during the organization of [JconfDominicana 2025](https://jconfdominicana.org/), a community-driven Java conference, where we saw a need for a modern, free, and open-source tool to manage event schedules without the complexity or cost of commercial solutions.

+Our mission is to provide a beautiful, easy-to-use platform that empowers event organizers and delights attendees.

 ## Maintained By

 Open Schedule is proudly developed and maintained by [Alphnology](https://alphnology.com/).